-By the time your potential investors get to this section of the deck, they should be excited by your product and business model.
-You may not be ready to roll out your product/service just yet, but it would be good to demonstrate that you’ve thought about how you plan to sell it and start capturing market share: How are you going to acquire users?
-What will be the distribution channels?
+By the time you get to this, your potential investors should be excited by your product and business model.
+You may not be ready to roll out your product/service just yet, but it would be good to demonstrate that you’ve thought about how you plan to market it and start capturing market share.
+How are you going to acquire users?
+What distribution channels will you use?

-Investors don’t just invest in a product, they invest in the people in your team.
-Highlight the team’s strengths – highlight previous successes on similar projects.
-Explain how passionate and dedicated the team are to making this thing succeed and soar above the rivals.
+Investors don’t just invest in a product; they invest in you and your team.
+Highlight your team’s strengths; showcase previous successes on similar projects; explain how passionate and dedicated the team are to making your startup succeed and soar above your rivals.

 You might also want to include details of board members or significant backers.

 - Go through the financials and projections – if applicable